-Bankruptcy will normally write off most if not all of your unsecured debt, but that may come at a price.
-If you are a homeowner your share of any equity will have to be released and paid to the Official Receiver.
+Bankruptcy will normally write off most if not all of your unsecured debt.
+But if you are a home owner that may come at a price.
+If your share of any equity in your property is worth £10,000 or more, it will have to be released and paid to the Official Receiver (OR).
 There are basically two ways this can happen.

-The first and best option is for you to “buy back” the value of your equity from the Official Receiver (or Trustee if appointed) for a cash lump sum.
-The amount you have to pay will usually need to be the equivalent of the value of your share of the equity (although you may be able to offer less to a Trustee).
+The first and best option is for you to “buy back” the value of your equity for a cash lump sum.
+The amount you have to pay will usually need to be the equivalent of (or close to) the value of your share of the equity.
 Once this is done your property is yours to keep.

-If you are unable to unable to offer a cash lump sum and the amount of your equity is greater than £10k there is a risk your property may have to be sold to release your share.
-If you are living with family members this is unlikely to happen within the first 12 months.
-However after that the Official Receiver or Trustee could ask the court for an Order to force you to sell.
+If you are unable to buy back your equity within 12 months, there is a risk that your property may have to be sold.
+The Official Receiver or Trustee in Bankruptcy could apply to the Court for an Order to force you to sell if necessary.

 If you go bankrupt the Official Receiver does not want to sell your house.
 They would much prefer you buy back your financial interest with a cash lump sum.